less/less-docs/content/usage/command-line-usage.md

 npm install less -g
 ```

-and then you will have the `lessc` command available globally.
-For a specific version (or tag) you can add `@VERSION` after our package name, e.g. `npm install less@1.6.2 -g`.
+The `-g` option installs the `lessc` command available globally.
+For a specific version (or tag) you can add `@VERSION` after our package name, e.g. `npm install less@2.7.1 -g`.

 ### Installing for Node Development

-Alternatively if you don't use the compiler globally, you may be after
+Alternatively, if you don't want to use the compiler globally, you may be after

 ```bash
 npm i less --save-dev